 Learn more about Ally Invest

-This is a new type of investment app that allows you to automate your investment 100% for free.
+This new type of investment app allows you to automate your investment 100% for free.
 They are known as a hybrid between a Robo-advisor and a brokerage.
-You can invest in a variety of ETFs and stocks on the M1 platform.
+You can invest in various ETFs and stocks on the M1 platform.
 Once you create your portfolio and deposit some money, you can relax and allow your portfolio to be automatically rebalanced by the M1 Finance platform.
 The only thing you have to do is to keep making contributions.
 You can put your stock market portfolio on autopilot!

 M1 Finance works by creating a portfolio called a pie.
 You can choose the specific stocks and ETFs that make up your pie.
 That’s pretty cool.
-It is also important for you to know that you can have an unlimited number of pies on the M1 Finance platform as well as the option to put 100 holdings within one pie.
+It is also important to know that you can have an unlimited number of pies on the M1 Finance platform and the option to put 100 holdings within one pie.
 For example, you could have two different income pies on M1 Finance.

-This is also the only platform that offers this service on a completely free investing app.
-With M1 Finance you can invest for your retirement, follow specific industries and sectors, and you can follow your favorite hedge fund managers.
+This is also the only platform offering this service on a free investing app.
+With M1 Finance, you can invest for your retirement, follow specific industries and sectors, and follow your favorite hedge fund managers.

 Next up on the list of best investment apps for beginners is Acorns.
-Acorns is an investment app for people who want to invest, but can’t seem to find the time to manage it themselves.
-At $1 per month, Acorns will take care of everything for them.
+Acorns is an investment app for people who want to invest but can’t find time to manage it themselves.
+At $1 per month, Acorns will take care of everything.
 That includes automated transfers, automatically investing spare change through transaction round-ups, and a fully automated investment plan.